Fights in Tight Spaces

 - 64 % negative mentions

-Players find the grinding aspect of the game to be tedious and time-consuming, with some runs extending over four hours due to repetitive mechanics and lengthy combat encounters.
-While the game offers a high skill ceiling, many reviewers feel that the grind detracts from the overall experience, making it feel slow and monotonous.
+Players find the grinding aspect of the game to be excessively tedious and time-consuming, with some runs extending over four hours due to repetitive deck-building and lengthy combat encounters.
+While the game offers a high skill ceiling, many reviewers feel that the grind detracts from the overall experience, making it feel slow and monotonous, especially compared to other roguelikes like "Slay the Spire."

 “You'll need a second life for grinding.”